Car Insurance

 Which countries are the most expensive to charge an electric car?

-The more affluent European countries with greater EV adoption rates are the most expensive places to run an electric vehicle.
-The costlier countries tend to have a higher EV market share of new car sales and more electric and hybrid vehicles on the road, except for Cyprus and Czechia.
+The more affluent European countries with greater EV adoption rates tend to be the most expensive places to run an electric vehicle.
+They have a higher market share of new EV sales and more electric and hybrid vehicles on the road, although there are some exceptions, like Cyprus.

-According to the experts, the Mercedes EQS 450+ is the one to beat in 2023, offering around 5 hours of driving, followed by the most recent Tesla Model S with a 570km range, but you may also look to the more affordable Skoda Enyaq Coupe iV80 for peace of mind on long trips.
+According to Carzone.ie, the Mercedes-Benz EQS is still the one to beat for range in 2024, offering up to 768km of non-stop driving.
+It’s followed by the new Volkswagen ID.7 with a 701km range, but you may also look to the more affordable Hyundai Ioniq 6 or Kia EV6 for peace of mind on long trips.

 Top 10 most expensive countries